 Our attorneys will take the time to understand the circumstances that led to your motorcycle accident.
 What time of day was it?
 What were the weather and road conditions?
 Did the driver who struck you violate any traffic laws?
 We will obtain and review the police report, identify and interview witnesses, and document your injuries and property damage.
 We also know it is critically paramount to gather up medical records from your medicating physicians so that we prove the breadth — and expense — of your serious bodily harm.
-By supervising a proper investigation, our top team can demonstrate how the other vehicle operator was responsible for your unfortunate situation.
+Our top team can demonstrate how the other vehicle operator was responsible for your unfortunate situation by supervising a proper investigation.

 To book your free case review and consultation or to find out more about motorcycle rules and laws, contact Ehline Law Firm by dialing (213) 596-9642 or completing the online form.
 The time to guess your future is over.
 We look forward to hearing from you and pointing you towards success!